 Shane was first elected as an Independent Senator for Trinity College Dublin in 1981, and was subsequently re-elected nine times.
 During his time in the Senate, he was a regular contributor to debate and raised many notable issues, such as the economy; broadband; Eircom; transport issues (particularly relating to the M50 chaos); childcare and education as well as waste in the public sector.

 Shane was a weekly columnist and former Business Editor of the Sunday Independent, Ireland’s biggest selling broadsheet.
 He won Journalist of the Year Award 2009 for his investigation, with Nick Webb, into waste and extravagance at the state agency FAS.
-A qualified stockbroker, Shane was executive chairman of Dillon and Waldron stockbrokers, and Irish Times stock exchange correspondent for 8 years.
-He is director or chairman of several investment funds including the Barings New Russia and SVM Global funds.
+A qualified stockbroker, Shane was executive chairman of Dillon and Waldron stockbrokers, and Irish Times stock exchange correspondent for eight years.

 Shane is also a best-selling author.
 His 2009 bestseller, ‘The Bankers: How the Banks Brought Ireland to its Knees’, lifted the veil from those whose reckless lending to property developers brought Ireland from boom to bust.

 In 2010, along with Nick Webb, he co-authored another bestseller, ‘Wasters’, an examination of the scandal of public sector waste and extravagance at the taxpayers’ expense.